volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

         secret_encoding_type = "secret_encoding_type"

-        // One of the arguments from this list "clear_secret_info wingman_secret_info blindfold_secret_info vault_secret_info" must be set
+        // One of the arguments from this list "blindfold_secret_info vault_secret_info clear_secret_info wingman_secret_info" must be set

-        blindfold_secret_info {
+        wingman_secret_info {
-          decryption_provider = "decryption_provider"
-          location            = "string:///U2VjcmV0SW5mb3JtYXRpb24="
-          store_provider      = "store_provider"
+          name = "ChargeBack-API-Key"
         }
       }

-      // One of the arguments from this list "isolated reachable" must be set reachable = true
+      // One of the arguments from this list "isolated reachable" must be set isolated = true
     }

     publish_info {
-      // One of the arguments from this list "disable publish publish_fqdns dns_delegation" must be set publish_fqdns = true
+      // One of the arguments from this list "publish publish_fqdns dns_delegation disable" must be set disable = true
     }
   }
   where {
-    // One of the arguments from this list "virtual_site virtual_network site" must be set
+    // One of the arguments from this list "site virtual_site virtual_network" must be set

     virtual_network {
       ref {